secureCodeBox/documentation/docs/getting-started/installation.md

 To install the secureCodeBox we recommend using Helm at version 3.

-## Accessing the included Minio Instance:
+## Accessing the included Minio Instance

 The default secureCodeBox Operator included a [Minio](https://min.io/) instance, which acts as a local S3 filestorage api used by the secureCodeBox to store the results files of its scans.
 You can switch it out with a S3 compatible api provided by most cloud providers.